NationalSecurityAgency/datawave-dictionary-service/README.md

 [![Apache License][li]][ll] ![Build Status](https://github.com/NationalSecurityAgency/datawave-dictionary-service/workflows/Tests/badge.svg)

-The Dictionary service provides access to the data dictionary and edge dictionary.
-These services provide metadata about fields that are stored in Accumulo.
+The Dictionary service provides access to the data dictionary and edge dictionary which provide metadata about fields that are stored in Accumulo.
+The Dictionary service also supports manipulation of models which are contained in the data dictionary table.

 ### Root Context